fredhutchio/tfcb_2019/lectures/lecture18/lecture18.md

     fastqc hcc1395_tumor_rep1*.fastq.gz

 What files are output from fastqc?
 You can view some example output for bad data [here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/bad_sequence_fastqc.html).

+If you'd like to view the resulting html file in a web browser, you could:
+   - transfer the file using `scp`
+   - use `sshfs` to mount the files and view on your own computer (more info [here](https://www.digitalocean.com/community/tutorials/how-to-use-sshfs-to-mount-remote-file-systems-over-ssh))

 For the following analysis, we're going to proceed with only a single fastq file (to save time here in class).